Santtu-Nyman/sandbox/README.md

 # sandbox
-Random code snippets, old projects, some documents and stuff
+This repository exist for self plagiarism.
+It contains random code snippets, old projects, some documents and stuff.